vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_2_retrospective.md

  - The HTTP requests and bearer tokens took a significant amount of time to figure out (4+ hours)
  - No tests have been written yet.

+### Task: Write endpoints and client requests to connect voting and HOA microservices together (Vasko)
+- Create DTOs to ensure smooth communication between the two without coupling the data too tighthly together
+- Refactor the HOA microservice to work with those DTOs instead of the regular entities inside of the database
+- Setup a client model for communication with other microservices
+- Change overall structure of HOA microservice to adhere to new communication model

+#### Notes
+- Voting requests are not implemented yet, as that issue has been split between two people, where this is my side
+- Resolving conflicts turned out to be way larger than expected
+- There were many unexpected issue with Spring due to the annotations of the framework in an attempt to separate the structure as much as possible
+- TO-DO: Complete linking between microservices and finish up database logic for how voting distributions are stored

 ## Main problems encountered

 ### Lateness with merge requests

 We had the same problem as in Sprint 1: barely any functionality was actually done by the end of Saturday (which we agreed on), and by Monday, we still have people who have not submitted anything.
 Reviews and approvals are also lacking.
 We are unsure about solutions, as Sprint 3 is only 4 days long, and with the beginning of the winter break approaching, members of the team are less and less motivated to contribute.

+### Constant refactorings:
+Due to being unsure on part of the implementations on how microservice communicate with each other, some team members were stuck in an endless loop of refactoring their code to fit with the overall structure of the project